-Naps are different from nighttime sleep as they’re followed by extended periods of drowsiness.
+Naps differ from nighttime sleep as they’re followed by extended periods of drowsiness.
 When parrots take naps, they often remain close to the bottom of the cage rather than perching.

 Do Parrots Take Naps?

-Parrots have a 10-12 hour sleep cycle.
-They sleep for 12 hours at night from sunrise to sunset and remain awake during daylight hours.
-However, depending on the species and climate, some parrots will sleep for 8-10 hours per night.
+Parrots sleep for 12 hours at night from sunrise to sunset and remain awake during daylight hours.
+However, depending on the species and climate, some parrots sleep 8-10 hours per night.

 Most parrots don’t need to deviate from a sunset-to-sunrise sleep cycle as it provides them with all the rest they need.
-If your parrot can’t adopt this sleep cycle, it’s at risk of developing behavioral and mental problems.
+If your parrot can’t adopt this sleep cycle, it risks developing behavioral and mental problems.

 - Enduring a dark daytime